MicrosoftDocs/Managed-Desktop/managed-desktop/prepare/partner-registration.md

 | Kiosk | [Microsoft365Managed_Kiosk](../operate/device-profiles.md#device-profile-details) | Microsoft365Managed_Kiosk-Shared |

 > [!IMPORTANT]
-> The Group Name must match those listed in the table exactly, including capitalization and special characters.
+> The group name must match those listed in the table exactly, including capitalization and special characters.
 This will allow the newly registered devices to be assigned with the Microsoft Managed Desktop Autopilot profile.

 >[!NOTE]
 > You should have received this .csv file with your device purchase.
 If you didn't receive a .csv file, you can create one yourself by following the steps in [Adding devices to Windows Autopilot](/windows/deployment/windows-autopilot/add-devices#collecting-the-hardware-id-from-existing-devices-using-powershell).
 Requirements: <ul><li>Extra columns are not supported.</li> <li>Quotes are not supported.</li> <li>Only ANSI-format text files can be used (not Unicode).</li> <li>Headers are case-sensitive.</li></ul> Editing the file in Excel and saving it as a CSV file will not generate a usable file due to these requirements.
 Ensure that you preserve any leading zeroes in the device serial numbers.
 Partners should use [Get-WindowsAutoPilotInfo](https://www.powershellgallery.com/packages/Get-WindowsAutoPilotInfo) to register devices for Microsoft Managed Desktop devices in Partner Center.